-Former governor of California, Mr. Ronald Reagan, delivered another blow to United States President Gerald Ford's prospects for re-election on Tuesday (11 May).
+Background: Former governor of California, Mr. Ronald Reagan, delivered another blow to United States President Gerald Ford's prospects for re-election on Tuesday (11 May).
 In the race for the Republican presidential nomination Mr. Reagan won decisively in the Nebraska primary.
 But although he maintained his new-found momentum to beat Mr. Ford in Nebraska, the President gained consolation with an equally convincing win over Mr. Reagan in the West Virginia primary.

 For the Democrats, Senator Frank Church, a latecomer to the presidential race, scored an upset victory over front-runner, Mr. Jimmy Carter in the Nebraska primary.

 Mr. Reagan was elated by his Nebraska victory and dismissed the idea that he represents a narrow conservative minority.
 He told newsmen that the vote spoke for him -- he won and President Ford lost.
 He declared that he desired peace in the world -- but from a position of strength.

 Senator Church told a news conference that he was astonished by his win.
 He explained that he launched his campaign only four weeks ago and had come from nowhere.
 He said that he was now confident of further victories in primaries in the north west, where opinion polls have given him a lead over Mr. Carter.
 The emergence of the Senator for Nebraska as a serious contender for the Democratic presidential nomination, has upset Mr. Carter's bandwagon.
 However, he told newsmen: "You can't win them all."